Questions and Answers

 Can I delete something I posted?

+Yes, locate it in your portfolio and press the disble button.
 Any comments you received on a disabled work will no longer count towards your author rank or rating.
 It will remain in your portfolio as a disabled work (so only you and the site admins can see it).
 At this point you have the option to release it again or to delete it permanently.

 Disabling a work is useful for something that you released and immediately regretted doing so.
 It gives you time to edit it without anyone being able to review it.
 But keep in mind the original release date stays the same.